algo447614/Cornell_Note_Taking/README.md

 # Note_Taking
-Personal note taking app that I use for my own
+Personal note taking app that I use for school.
+Program follows Cornell Note-taking System logic, where the program prompts for progress by next paragraph or next chapter.
+Main screen separates each entry by chapter and inner paragraph within.
+Program allows for summary of all notes, or summary and edit-ability through double-click on title of entry.
+Program also allows for text export of files.